MIvanovska/MAD-DDPM/README.md

 # MAD-DDPM
-An official implementation of the paper "Face Morphing Attack Detection with Denoising Diffusion Probabilistic Models" [^1].
+Official implementation of the paper "Face Morphing Attack Detection with Denoising Diffusion Probabilistic Models" [^1].

 MAD-DDPM is a one-class learning model that uses a reconstruction-based measure to determine whether the input images are bona fide or face morphs.
 At the core of the technique is a two-branch reconstruction procedure that uses denoising diffusion probabilistic models (DDPMs) learned over only bona-fide samples as the basis for the detection tasks.
-The first branch models the distribution on bona-fide samples directly in the pixel-space (for low-level artifact detection), while the second captures the distribution of higher-level features extracted with a pretreind CNN.
+The first branch models the distribution on bona-fide samples directly in the pixel-space (for low-level artifact detection), while the second captures the distribution of higher-level features extracted with a pretrained CNN.

 ![MAD-DDPM](MAD_DDPM.png)

 For more information please refer to the paper available [here](https://lmi.fe.uni-lj.si/wp-content/uploads/2023/06/IWBF2023___Face_Morphing_Attack_Detection_with_Denoising_Diffusion_Probabilistic_Models.pdf).

-## 1. Install the dependencis
+## 1. Install the dependencies
 The model is implemented using PyTorch.
 The full list of used libraries can be found in requirements.txt.
 ```
 pip install -r requirements.txt
 ```

 ## 2. Prepare the data
-The dataset you are using for training should have the following directory structure where the names of individual classes are represented with unique nubers or strings:
+The dataset you are using for training should have the following directory structure where the names of individual classes are represented with unique numbers or strings:
 ```
 Dataset_name
 ├── id_1